 What are the normal conditions

 Under normal conditions, a man may experience erectile dysfunction be due to stress, anxiety, or a reaction to antihypertensive drugs.
-As a man grows older, the ED may become more frequent.
+As a man grows older, the ED may become more frequent just like vaginal dryness in women.
 At the age of 50, a man may no longer get hard strictly by fantasizing.

 Even with ED, older men are still able to have sex.
 There is a correlation between keeping fit and having an active sex life after the age of 70.